MirunaIliescu21/Let-s-Go-Biking/README.md

 ## RoutingServiceREST

-The routing service is implemented as a WCF REST service exposing one main method and a few helper endpoints.
-It focuses on **multimodal planning (walk + bike)** using JCDecaux bike networks and ORS routing.
+One important aspect of the design is that **RoutingServiceREST acts in two roles** at the same time:

+1. **REST server** — it exposes the `/itinerary` endpoint consumed by the web front-end and by the Java map viewer.
+2. **SOAP client** — it calls `ProxyCacheService` (via the generated `ProxyRef.ProxyServiceClient`) to obtain JCDecaux contracts, station data, and cached HTTP responses.

+The RoutingServiceREST project implements the routing logic as a WCF REST service.
+It exposes the `/itinerary` endpoint, which computes the multimodal (walk + bike) route using JCDecaux station data (via the ProxyCacheService) and ORS routing.

+Because of **this dual nature**, the SelfHost version of the service defines all REST hosting logic in `Program.cs`, while its `App.config` contains only the SOAP client configuration (basicHttpBinding + endpoint).
+This keeps responsibilities clean and avoids mixing server and client concerns.

 ### Main Endpoint: `POST /itinerary`